Origin and History

 On August 1758, the regiment, as part of the Württemberger Contingent, made a junction with Soubise's Army in Kassel during the French offensive in Hesse.
 On October 10, the regiment took part in the Battle of Lutterberg where it was placed in the centre of the first line.

-On November 3 1759, the Duke of Württemberg was instructed by the Duc de Broglie to march to Gemünden with his contingent.
+From August 1759, the regiment campaigned once more in Western Germany.
+On November 3, the Duke of Württemberg was instructed by the Duc de Broglie to march to Gemünden with his contingent.
 On November 11, the Württemberger Contingent arrived at Gemünden.
 The duke then sent his hussars on the Kinzig River.
 On November 19 and 20, the Württemberger Contingent (about 10,000 men), led personally by the duke, arrived at Fulda and took up its winter-quarters to assist the French army.
 On Friday November 30, an Allied force under the Hereditary Prince of Brunswick launched a surprise attack on Fulda.
 One battalion of the regiment was captured while covering the retreat of the Württemberger force.
 From December 19 to 23, the Württemberg Contingent (now only 7 bns) was at Steinberg.
 On December 25, the Duke of Württemberg marched to Schotten.

 In 1760, the Württemberger Contingent operated under Austrian subsidies.
-Thus, the regiment joined the Austrian army in Silesia to fight against Prussia.
+In July, the regiment joined the Austrian army in Silesia to fight against Prussia.
+It then campaigned in Saxony till January 1761.

 |Waistcoat||yellow (pale yellow as per Jacques André Frederic)|